DavisBarnabas/DavisBarnabas.github.io/_posts/2023-11-21-Container_Runtimes.md

 ### CRI specification

-Back in the day when K8s was introduced ***Docker*** runtime was used as the default runtime and as time  by and the need for support of other container runtimes keeps on raising, the ***CRI*** was created.
+Back in the day when K8s was introduced ***Docker*** runtime was used as the default runtime and as time went by and the need for support of other container runtimes keeps on raising, the ***CRI*** was created.

 Unlike ***OCI***, ***CRI*** deals with the additional aspects of Container management such as,